JayantVerman/etl-orchestration-framework/README.md

   `WorkflowRun` with a transition log, blocks transitive downstream tasks as `upstream_failed` when a dependency fails, and leaves independent branches running

+- **Milestone 5:** retries and failure handling — per-task retry policy (`max_attempts`, `backoff_seconds`, `backoff_multiplier`), exponential backoff with
+  injectable sleep, `retrying` state with `next_retry_at`, permanent failure after exhaustion → downstream blocking; transient failures recover without blocking

-Later milestones add: retries with exponential backoff, persistence, YAML workflow configuration, a full CLI, a local scheduler, bounded concurrency, hooks and observability, recovery/cancellation, Docker and CI/CD, and full docs.
+Later milestones add: persistence, YAML workflow configuration, a full CLI, a local scheduler, bounded concurrency, hooks and observability, recovery/cancellation, Docker and CI/CD, and full docs.

 ## What the framework will orchestrate